 Having grown up fascinated by the wildlife in the zoo we had no idea how it would be to encounter these exotic animals in the raw wild.
 And then National Geo set wings to our dreams with those jaw-dropping episodes of wildlife encounters.
 Since then enthusiasts have been seeking different opportunities for a unique experience of the compelling wildlife.
+Moreover, these zoos and other animal enclosures are a major reason why animals like tigers are endangered hence safaris are deemed to be the best option.
 Read on as some of our travel blogger friends share their experiences of wildlife encounters:

 That Hair-Raising Experience!

 We still remember when on the way back from Kerala to Bangalore we had to drive through the Bandipur National Park.
 We were elated that we made it just before the gates closed for the public at 9 pm but soon turned into a nightmare when our route was blocked by a family of frolicking elephants.
 We had to quietly retrace our steps back to the gate and wait all night for the gates to open in the morning.